 White rice has an even higher glycemic-index than sugar; so does commercial honey.

-Many complex carbohydrates, particularly those that have been refined, may also cause a blood sugar surge, but others pass through to the colon where they are fermented to form good short-chain fatty acids like butyrate, producing little insulin rush.
+Many complex carbohydrates, particularly those that have been refined, may also cause a blood sugar surge; but others pass through to the colon where they are fermented to form good short-chain fatty acids like butyrate, producing no insulin rush.

 Some understanding of these difficult concepts of simple vs complex carbohydrate can transform your well-being.